HomeAdvertisingAll About Citations: Quality vs. Quantity in Local Listings

 PhotosMediumUpload 5-10 high-quality images

-Operating hours might seem trivial, but they’re actually vital for mobile searchers.
+Operating hours might seem trivial, but they matter for mobile searchers.
 Someone searching for “coffee shop near me” at 8 PM wants to know if you’re open.
 Accurate hours prevent frustrated customers and negative reviews.

 Here’s where things get interesting.
-Citations don’t just influence rankings – they primarily shape how search engines understand your business’s legitimacy and relevance.
+Citations shape how search engines understand your business’s legitimacy and relevance.

 Search engines use citations as trust signals.
 When Google finds your business information consistently across multiple authoritative sources, it gains confidence in your legitimacy.
-This confidence translates directly into better local pack rankings.
+That confidence translates directly into better local pack rankings.

 Myth: More citations always equal better rankings.